villhei/elixirtut/elixir_web/app/chapters/functions_modules.md

 ["Matti Ruohonen", "Teppo Ruohonen", "Seppo Räty"]
 ```

-The names can be fetched from the map objects by calling `Map.get(map, key)` in an anonomyous function, but having to do this repeatedly can get a bit labory.
+The names can be fetched from the map objects by calling `Map.get(map, key)` in an anonomous function, but having to do this repeatedly can get a bit labory.
 The library function `Enum.map/2` is a function, that takes as it's input a sequence (Enumerable) of elements and a transformation function and returns a list of transformed elements.
 We will look in to the `Enum.map/2` in more detail in the next chapter.

 ```elixir
 defmodule MapOps do